PetMeetly helps you find a perfect breeding mate for your Weimaraner

 - Request references:

 A reliable breeder ought to be able to give you contact information for previous Weimaraner owners who have bought puppies from them.
-You can learn more about the reputation of the breeder and the calibre of their puppies by getting in touch with these references.
+You can learn more about the reputation of the breeder and the caliber of their puppies by getting in touch with these references.

 - Inspect their facilities: